 Weight: 200-220 lb.
 (90-99 kg); with leg braces 240 lb.
 (108 kg.)

 Identity: Publicly known

-Legal Status: Citizen of the United States with a criminal record.
+Legal Status: Citizen of the United States with a criminal record - International status unclear.
 It has been indicated that the Owl has never been convicted of a serious crime despite being a known criminal, this may no longer be true.

 Place of Birth: Unrevealed

 Marital Status: Previously married; current status unrevealed

 Known Relatives: Unidentified family; at one time claimed guardianship of two children, but his connection to them remains unverified

 Affiliations: Leader of the Owl Gang; briefly allied with the Chameleon, Shroud, Kingpin, Vulture, the Bombers, a branch of the Russian Mob, the Maggia, Mr. Hyde, the Tinkerer, Mister Kline and an unidentified criminal syndicate; former member of the Gang of Four; confidant of Spider-Man, Black Cat, various underlings, law enforcement agencies, medical specialists and underworld/criminal figures

 Base of Operations: Currently San Francisco, California; formerly New York, New York; Chicago, Illinois; San Francisco, CA and the New Jersey Palisades.
 In the past, the Owl commonly referred to his various hideouts as his "Aerie".